yutannihilation/savvy/savvy/docs/design.md

 }
 ```

-Note that, the efficiency of copying differs depending on the types.
-For the
-details, see `TryFrom<&[T]>` section later.

-For convenience, savvy also provides `TryFrom` for scalar types.
+For convenience, savvy also provides `TryFrom<T>` for scalar types.
 This might be
 useful in some cases.

 ```no_run